meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 ## Config.ru

-Lastly, let’s look at our `config.ru` file.
+Lastly, let’s look at our `config.ru` file, which details to Rack the environment requirements of the app and then runs the app.

 ![Picture of config.ru](https://meghangutshall.com/uploads/new/complex-forms-config.jpg)